Sauces

 A healthy specialty of South India

-Coconut is a complete food with all the omega oil the body needs in the appropriate quantity.
-Therefore, if mothers cannot produce breast milk for their newborn child for any reason, the babies are fed with fresh coconut milk.
-In recent studies, coconut milk from the pulp of dry coconut been proven to have the nutritional equivalent of a mother’s milk.
+Coconut is a complete food loaded with all the omega oils the body needs in the right amounts.
+Traditionally, if mothers are unable to produce breast milk, their newborns are fed fresh coconut milk.
+Recent studies have shown that coconut milk made from the pulp of a dried coconut is nutritionally comparable to mother’s milk.

 Coconut Chutney with Chana Gram Dal